-Consideration should be given as to how the EVCP can be most sustainably charged.
-Where possible, electricity provision should be secured via onsite renewables, such as solar panels.
-This could also help to alleviate any issues associated with any potential grid capacity limitations.
-Think Smart the capacity to charge an EV at individual house capacity peak times, and where not possible, automatically commence charge once capacity becomes available.
+- 4.24 As indicated, grid capacity needs to be checked to account for regulated and unregulated energy use.
+It is therefore a requirement that Smart EVCP's are installed to determine whether there is the capacity to charge an EV at individual house capacity peak times, and where not possible, automatically commence charge once capacity becomes available.
 Smart chargers are designed so that they can pause, increase or decrease the rate of charge going into an EV.
 This is in response to signals sent by the chargepoint operator, energy supplier or industry parties, such as electricity network operators, to reflect current demand on the electricity system.
-The user is in control of how this occurs, choosing the parameters on the smart chargepoint to suit their driving and charging needs, while allowing some level of relinquished control in return for lower electricity costs.
+The user is in control of how this occurs, choosing the parameters on the smart chargepoint to suit their driving and charging needs, while allowing some level of relinquished control in return for lower electricity costs38. - 4.25 Ideally homes should be three-phase (not just single phase) to take account of regulated and un-regulated energy uses (to accommodate higher demand of net zero future). - 4.26 Vehicle-to-grid (V2) systems can also be adopted to further mitigate any negative impacts of limited grid capacity, and also has the potential to provide the opportunity for a monetary return by selling electricity back to the grid to feed back into the system to help meet demand at peak times.